Quick check: Want to test an IP against multiple lists? Use the MyIPNow IP Blacklist Check.

 How blacklists are used

-- Email servers rely heavily on DNSBLs to block spam.
+- Email servers lean on DNSBLs pretty heavily to stop spam.

-- Web applications use reputation databases for fraud prevention.
+- Web apps use reputation databases to catch fraud.

-- Firewalls may block entire IP ranges based on abuse history.
+- Firewalls can block whole IP ranges if they've got a bad history.

 Limitations & false positives

-- VPN and proxy detection is not always accurate.
+- VPN and proxy detection isn't always spot-on.